mstocco/mariostoc.co/content/traininglog/20230108-challenge2023-24weeksout.md

 The rain came down hard all day I didn't really have an appetite for going out in that.
 There was a weather window at 1800 and I choose to head out in the dark.
 That put me on the sidewalks where there were street lamps made the footing known.

 Up and over _Craigflower Hill_ plus the short rolling route to/from and I ending up with ~140m of elevation gain.
-My hill reps on _"The Berm"_ net more gain for the same given time.
+My hill reps on _"The Berm"_ net ~100m more gain for less time.
 Something to remember for next time.
 Effort was **easy**.

 <!---->
 ## TUESDAY JAN 10 ☀️